AD Blocker Detected

 You can start practicing mindfulness by training your brain to believe that mindfulness will be beneficial, not harmful.

-A committed and convinced mind is key to success if you want to properly practice mindfulness.
+A committed and convinced mind is vital to success if you want to practice mindfulness properly.

-You need to believe in your conviction and believe in the efficacy of mindfulness in order to start practicing.
+It would be best if you believed in your conviction and the efficacy of mindfulness to start practicing.

-Start by getting comfortable with sitting or laying absolutely still.
-Then move on to getting comfortable sitting or laying with your eyes closed for long periods of time.
+Start by getting comfortable with sitting or lying still.
+Then, move on to getting comfortable sitting or lying with your eyes closed for long periods.
 Get comfortable with really thinking and exercising your brain.

-Be prepared and commit gradually if you want to successfully begin to practice mindfulness.
+Be prepared and commit gradually if you want to practice mindfulness successfully.

 How to Practice Mindfulness Daily

-On a daily basis, it is not necessary to constantly tune into every internal and external sensation all the time.
-If you want to reap the benefits of mindfulness, you need to find a common ground.
+It is not necessary to constantly tune into every internal and external sensation all the time.
+If you want to reap the benefits of mindfulness, you need to find common ground.

 Prioritize the present, active mind for a period each and every day, without being consumed by the here and now.